FAIMS/burial-mounds-web/README.md

         - `url`
         - `baseurl`
         - More details can be found on [GitHub article regarding Jekyll configuration](https://help.github.com/articles/configuring-jekyll/) and [Jekyll offical documentation configuration section](https://jekyllrb.com/docs/configuration/).
-    - Rather adding custom data that can be accessed throughout the site via Liquid templating directly into the *\_config* file, users are recommended to add it into the *additional\_config.yml* file which is located in the *\_data* folder.
+    - Rather than adding custom data directly into the *\_config.yml* file that can be accessed throughout the site via Liquid templating, users are recommended to add it into the *additional\_config.yml* file which is located in the *\_data* folder.
-    - For example the variable `google-map-marker` can be accessed via `site.data.additional_config.google-map-marker`.
+    - For example, the variable `google-map-marker` can be accessed via `site.data.additional_config.google-map-marker`.
     - Refer to [Jekyll datafile page](https://jekyllrb.com/docs/datafiles/) for more information.

-2. Add your *logo.png* (if you have one) to */assets/img/*.
+2. Add your *logo.png* (if you have one) to the */assets/img/* folder.

 3. Open *\_data/socialmedia.yml* and add your own social media links.

-4. Open *\_data/navigation.yml* and customize your navigation.
+4. Open *\_data/navigation.yml* and customise your navigation.

-    - A navigation link consist of 3 components, `title`, `url`, `side`.
+    - A navigation link consist of 3 components, `title`, `url` and `side`.

-      - `title` is the name of the link
+      - `title` is the name of the link.
       - `url` is the relative link to the page.
       - `side` is whether the link would be located on the left-hand or right-hand side of the navigation bar.
-It is recommended to put it all in the left hand side to keep the *Search* bar at its current location.
+It is recommended to put the navigation links on the left hand side to keep the *Search* bar at its current location.

 5. Open *\_data/language.yml* and translate the theme if necessary.

 6. Open *\_data/services.yml* and customize links in the footer.

-7. Open *\_data/network.yml* and customize links in the footer.

-8. Open *\_data/authors.yml* and edit author information and set default author in config.yml.
+7. Open *\_data/authors.yml* and edit author information and set default author in config.yml.

 [Back to TOC](#table-of-contents)